dagu-org/dagu/README.md

 There are existing tools such as Airflow, Prefect, Temporal, etc, but in most cases they require writing code in a programming language such as Python to define DAGs.
 In systems that have been in operation for a long time, there are already complex jobs written in hundreds of thousands of lines of code in other languages such as Perl or Shell Scripts, and there is concern that adding another layer of Python code will further decrease maintainability.
 So we developed Dagu, which requires no coding, and is easy-to-use and self-contained, making it ideal for smaller projects with fewer people.

 ## How does it work?
-Dagu is a single command and has zero dependency.
-No DBMS or cloud is required.
+Dagu is a single command and it uses the local file system to store data.
+Therefore, no DBMS or cloud service is required.
-It runs DAGs defined in a simple YAML text.
-Any existing programs are available as it is.
+Dagu executes DAGs defined in declarative YAML format.
+Existing programs can be used without any modification.

 ## Install `dagu`

-Quickly install `dagu` command and try it out.
+You can quickly install `dagu` command and try it out.

 ### via Homebrew
 ```sh